Cajol1e/MASI/README.md

 MASI is built atop [NCNN](https://github.com/Tencent/ncnn), which is a high-performance Neural Network inference framework optimized for the mobile platform.
 It is implemented and best-optimized for floating-point CNN inference on ARMv8 CPUs.

-With a given memory budget and DNN model, MASI flexibly slices the model and plans memory allocations and the execution order.
+With a given memory budget and SNN model, MASI flexibly slices the model and plans memory allocations and the execution order.
 The complete steps of `flexnndemo` are listed as follows:

 - Offline Planning
   - Layer Slicing - implemented in `run_slice`.